 South America is home to an impressive array of animals living in nearly every type of environment, from cactus-filled deserts to glaciated mountain peaks.
 While many are rare and found only in remote corners, your chances of seeing them are best when you slow your pace and venture onto the remote roads and trails that access the wild places of these beautiful landscapes.
 A biking or hiking adventure is a great way to see these places and spot some of these unique creatures.
-Here are four of our favorites!
+Here are five of our favorites!

 The Argentine countryside, including the rugged southern region of Patagonia, is a mix of desert plains and sharp mountains, and is no easy place to survive.
 The guanaco is one of the few animals to have adapted to such a harsh environment--even if it doesn't quite look the part with its long neck, luscious eye lashes and lips that curve into an eternal smile.
 Those necks, however, have extra-thick skin to protect against predators; those lashes protect from windborne dust; and the split in that upper lip provides dexterity for grabbing food.
 Like camels, they have two padded toes to help grip loose soil and, like cows, they have three stomach chambers to help digest the rather tough plants that make up their diet.
 Their wooly brown coats and mellow personalities are likely what appealed to the humans who domesticated them.
 So, as you travel the long roads of the Argentine pampas, keep a look out for these endearing and enduring creatures!